pmprete/-arweave-npm/README.md

 I created a [Verdaccio](https://verdaccio.org/) storage plugin to publish and read npm packages frmo [Arweave](https://www.arweave.org/).

 ## How to run it
+Move your jwk file to [./verdaccio-docker/config](./verdaccio-docker/config) and rename it as `arweave-keyfile.json`.
+This is important as this is the jwk that will be used to sign the transactions when publishing an npm package in arweave.

 To set up the enviroment just run

 ```bash